strimzi/strimzi-kafka-operator/development-docs/systemtests/io.strimzi.systemtest.olm.OlmSingleNamespaceST.md

 ## testDeployExampleKafkaBridge

-**Description:** Verifies the deployment of a KafkaBridge using the OLM example in a single-namespace watch configuration.
+**Description:** Verifies the deployment of a HTTP Bridge using the OLM example in a single-namespace watch configuration.

 **Steps:**